 Manchester is a city of contrasts.
 Situated in the northwest of England and in the centre of a beautiful green belt region, the city itself is a thriving urban centre of industry and innovation.
 Home to world-renowned educational institutions and multinational businesses, Manchester offers a wealth of opportunities to expats from far and wide.

 It's not just Manchester's buzzing economy that makes it a worthwhile expat destination – much of the city’s charisma is based around its rich musical and sporting history.
 Home to iconic football teams, sports stars and musicians, expats will soon learn that locals are passionate about their sports and music, with the city hosting festivals and sporting events throughout the year.
 Add to this the city's vibrant culinary scene and its pulsing nightlife, and it becomes clear why the lifestyle offered by Manchester is a major drawcard for expats moving there.

+From a housing perspective, property is considerably cheaper in Manchester than in London and the range of available properties will meet most expat requirements.
 While some parts of Manchester should be avoided, most of the city is welcoming and safe.
 Expats generally choose to live in the city centre or in the popular suburbs of South Manchester, each of which has a distinct character.
-From upmarket Didsbury to chic Chorlton, expats should find the perfect place to live in one of the city's neighbourhoods.
+From upmarket Didsbury to chic Chorlton, expats are sure find the perfect place to live in one of the city's neighbourhoods.